A trek along Cape West Coast, South Africa, delivers scenic locations, cultural diversity, and culinary experiences found nowhere else in the world.

 You can hike the dunes that seem to go on forever as they rise and fall over the horizon while Table Mountain sneaks its last peak in the distance.
 You’ll need to arrange a permit at the municipal office in the nearby town of Atlantis, but it is easy to do and well worth experiencing.

-Along the coast, the San Bushmen tribes lived off the land, hunting kudu and extracting water from hidden plant roots.
+Along the Cape West Coast, the San Bushmen tribes lived off the land, hunting kudu and extracting water from hidden plant roots.
 With a language like no other on earth, their click and clack sounds take a western tongue years to emulate correctly.
 You can learn the rich history of the tribes and peruse the artifacts of their culture at the !Khwa ttu Reserve.

 Langebaan Lagoon & The West Coast National Park